kheller18/data-structures-algorithms/questions/CSS.md

           <div class="box"></div>
         ```
-    + `Descendant Combinator`: The descendant selector or, more accurately, the descendant combinator lets you combine two or more selectors so you can be more specific in your selection method.
+    + `Descendant Combinator`: more accurately, the descendant combinator lets you combine two or more selectors so you can be more specific in your selection method.
       + ```
           #container .box {
             float: left;